DennisRasey/ml-workspace/README.md

 If a proxy is required, you can pass the proxy configuration via the `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` environment variables.

-### Workspace Flavors

-In addition to the main workspace image (`drasey/ml-workspace`), we provide other image flavors that extend the features or minimize the image size to support a variety of use cases.

 ### Multi-user setup

 The workspace is designed as a single-user development environment.
-For a multi-user setup, we recommend deploying [🧰 ML Hub](https://github.com/ml-tooling/ml-hub).
+For a multi-user setup, we recommend deploying [🧰 ML Hub](https://github.com/DennisRasey/ml-hub).
 ML Hub is based on JupyterHub with the task to spawn, manage, and proxy workspace instances for multiple users.

 <details>
 <summary>Deployment (click to expand...)</summary>